Mapping Your Decision Landscape

 “I already know where I need help.”

-Maybe.
-But most people discover decisions they’d forgotten about.
-The structured approach often reveals high-value opportunities hiding in plain sight.
+Most people discover decisions they’d forgotten about.
+The structured approach reveals opportunities sitting in the decisions you stopped noticing years ago.
 Kenji thought his pain point was strategic planning.
-Turns out it was 30-second triage decisions happening 41 times per week.
+Turns out it was 30-second triage decisions happening 37 times per week.

 “My work is too unpredictable to map.”